tarwn/lessthandot-hugo/blogs/content/posts/2009-01-26-internet-explorer-8-release-candidate-1.md

 Since Beta 2, you'll note some of the changes in RC1 include the following:

 **ClickJacking protection**.
-The SmartScreen Filter now includes the ability to help detect and prevent “ClickJacking” which is a malicious technique of tricking web users into revealing confidential information or taking control of their computer.
+The SmartScreen Filter now includes the ability to help detect and prevent "ClickJacking" which is a malicious technique of tricking web users into revealing confidential information or taking control of their computer.

 **InPrivate™**.
-Helps to protect user's data and privacy from being retained “locally” on a PC.
+Helps to protect user's data and privacy from being retained "locally" on a PC.
 InPrivate Browsing and InPrivate Filtering can now be used independently.

 **Performance improvements**.
-Reduces the time that users must wait when starting the browser, opening a “new tab”, or loading a page.
+Reduces the time that users must wait when starting the browser, opening a "new tab", or loading a page.

 **User interface and experience updates**.
 There have been several user interface changes to help ensure a better user experience.